Tailor Brands logo

 If you decide to do business under any name other than the official name of your LLC, you will need to file an Assumed Name Certificate with the SOS as well as file an Assumed Name Certificate with the county clerk in each county in which business premises are maintained.

-If you’re still unsure whether or not you need an assumed business name, read more about filing a DBA in Texas here.
+If you’re still unsure whether or not you need an assumed business name, read more about conducting a Texas DBA name search.

-This step is not technically part of forming your Texas LLC, but it is highly recommended.
+This step is not technically part of creating your Texas LLC, but it is highly recommended.

 You may also want to legally protect the name of your LLC to ensure that others cannot use it.
 To do that, you will need to register a trademark or a service mark.